Time Periods

 1945

-One of the landmark Prithvi productions, Deewar, emerged from conversations between Inder Raj Anand and Prithviraj Kapoor about a story centred on unity, brotherhood, and the ills of British imperialism.
+Deewar was one of Prithvi Theatre's landmark productions that spoke against British imperialism.
 Since India was still under British rule, a direct anti-British narrative was not possible.
 Instead, they devised an allegorical plot about two brothers living together in harmony until a British couple arrives and creates conflict between them, eventually leading to the construction of a wall separating their spaces.
-Alongside Inder Raj Anand, other notable talents associated with Prithvi Theatres at the time included Shankar Jaikishan and Ramanand Sagar, both of whom contributed to this iconic play.
+Alongside Inder Raj Anand, who co-wrote the play, other notable talents associated with Prithvi Theatres at the time included Shankar Jaikishan and Ramanand Sagar, both of whom contributed to this iconic play.

 Prithvi Theatres (Banner).
 Promotional Poster for Prithviraj Kapoor's play Pathan.
 1947 | Theatre-related Poster | CinemaEducation | 00565810